Walking Wounded (short story collection)

-Walking Wounded is a collection of short stories written by William McIlvanney (contains 192 pages) and published in 1 January 1989.
+Walking Wounded is a collection of short stories written by William McIlvanney (contains 192 pages) and published on 1 January 1989.
 Following a revival of interest in McIlvanney's writing, this book was reissued by Canongate Books in 2014.

 Plot

 This interwoven collection of stories is set in the fictional Scottish town of Graithnock and captures the social and emotional struggles of ordinary people's lives.

 The short stories included in this collection are: